 Sometimes we have some intelligence in our heads and we separate the toilet from the washbaisin, and keep the toilet in a separate space from the washbaisin and the bathroom itself.
 But even when we do that, we still have the problem of disrespect, of urinating in good water and defecating in good water.

 And finally, the method of decomposition of the stool, which would take place when you do what they did in Medina: They would go out in the early morning and dig a hole and defecate and they would cover it.
 The wives of the Prophet SAAS would go out in the early morning before it was light enough…even the women would go out.
 And the stool would decompose and become fertilizer for the soil.
 The topsoil would have sufficient oxygen for the microbes to be able to decompose the stool.

 When you pass stool into water, oxygen is now defied and the process of decomposition cannot take place.
 So toxic material is now going into the lakes and rivers and coastal waters.
 And you are cutting off your nose to spite your face, because the process of fertilizing (the soil) – you are robbing yourself of this fertilizer.”

-Posted by Kevin Barrett on November 12, 2014, With 4479 Reads Filed under Art, Books, & Entertainment.
+Posted by Kevin Barrett on November 12, 2014, With 4492 Reads Filed under Art, Books, & Entertainment.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.